hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 This example is nearly the same as the previous `info` header, but the `mag_GSE` parameter is different.
 It is given as a magnitude and two direction angles, and it also illustrates the use of an array of strings for the `units` and `label`.
 Each element in the string array applies to the corresponding element in the `mag_GSE` data array.

 When a scalar `units` value is given for an array parameter, the scalar is assumed to apply to all elements in the array -- a kind of broadcast application of the single value to all values in the array.
 For multi-dimensional arrays, the broadcast applies to all elements in every dimension.
 A partial broadcast to only one dimension in the array is not allowed.
-Either a full set of units strings are given to describe every element in the multi-dimensional array, or a single value is given to apply to all elements.
-This allows for handling of special cases, while keeping the specification simple.
+Either a full set of unit strings are given to describe every element in the multi-dimensional array, or a single value is given to apply to all elements.
+This allows for the handling of special cases while keeping the specification simple.
 The same broadcast rules govern labels.

 Here are some example fragments from a parameter definition showing what is allowed and not allowed for `units` and `label` values.

 **OK** (scalar units applied to all 6 elements in the array; unique label for each element)

 ```
 "type": "double",
 "size": [2,3],